cp-algorithms/cp-algorithms/src/data_structures/treap.md

 A treap provides the following operations:

 - **Insert(X,Y)** in $O(\log N)$.
   Adds a new node to the tree.
-A variant is possible in priority Y is not passed as as a parameter but is chosen randomly instead (while ensuring that it's different from all other priorities in the tree).
+One possible variant is to pass only X and generate Y randomly inside the operation (while ensuring that it's different from all other priorities in the tree).
 - **Search (X)** in $O(\log N)$.
-  Looks for a node with the specified key value X. The implementation is the same as for an ordinary binary tree.
+  Looks for a node with the specified key value X. The implementation is the same as for an ordinary binary search tree.
 - **Erase (X)** in $O(\log N)$.
   Looks for a node with the specified key value X and removes it from the tree.
 - **Build ($X_1$, ..., $X_N$)** in $O(N)$.
   Builds a tree from a list of values.
 This can be done in linear time (assuming that $X_1, ..., X_N$ are sorted), but we will not discuss this implementation here.
-We will use the simplest variant with serial calls of **Insert** operation, which has $O(N \log N)$ complexity.
+We will just use $N$ serial calls of **Insert** operation, which has $O(N \log N)$ complexity.
 - **Union ($T_1$, $T_2$)** in $O(M \log (N/M))$.
   Merges two trees, assuming that all the elements are different.
-An implementation with the same asymptotic behavior is possible if duplicate elements should be removed during merge.
+It is possible to achieve the same complexity if duplicate elements should be removed during merge.
 - **Intersect ($T_1$, $T_2$)** in $O(M \log (N/M))$.
   Finds the intersection of two trees (i.e. their common elements).
 We will not consider the implementation of this operation here.

 In addition, due to the fact that a treap is a binary search tree, it can implement other operations, such as finding the K-th largest element or finding the index of an element.

 ## Implementation Description
 In terms of implementation, each node contains X, Y and pointers to the left (L) and right (R) children.

-To implement the required operations, we'll have to start with two auxiliary operations: Split and Merge.
+We will implement all the required operations using just two auxiliary operations: Split and Merge.

 **Split (T, X)** separates tree T in 2 subtrees L and R trees (which are the return values of split) so that L contains all elements with key $X_L < X$, and R contains all elements with key $X_R > X$.
 This operation has $O (\log N)$ complexity and is implemented using an obvious recursion.